CDC's anti-smoking ad campaign returns for sixth year

 Marlene, who started smoking in high school.
 At age 56, she started losing her vision, and now gets shots in her eyes every month to avoid further vision loss.

 Brandon, who started smoking at age 15.
 At 18, he was diagnosed with Buerger's disease, and had to have both his legs and several fingertips amputated.

-Evidence shows that Tips has helped.
-Since its inception, Tips has motivated more than five million smokers to attempt to quit, and an estimated 500,000 of those smokers have quit for good.
-The more smokers who saw Tips ads, the greater intentions they had to quit.
+Evidence shows that since its inception, Tips has motivated more than 5 million smokers to attempt to quit, and an estimated 500,000 of those smokers have quit for good.
+The more smokers saw Tips ads, the greater intentions they had to quit.
 The campaign saves lives (the 2012 campaign averted at least 17,000 premature deaths) and saves money.

-This impact, along with the drop in the youth smoking rate to six percent, underscores the effectiveness of public education campaigns like Tips, Truth Initiative’s® truth® campaign and the Food and Drug Administration’s The Real Cost campaign.
+This impact, along with the drop in the youth smoking rate to 6 percent, underscores the effectiveness of public education campaigns like Tips, the truth® campaign and the Food and Drug Administration’s The Real Cost campaign.